scandyna/MdtCMakeConfig/README.md

 TODO: should work with cmake generator ans CMakeDeps generator !

-## Debian package

-## No package manager

-# TODO: usage with and without a package manager !
+TODO: usage with and without a package manager !

-Each project will be

-Working on my dream, I finally realized

-It started with a idea to create
-At the start, it was a idea

-explain cmake component syntax, but multiple projects and packages

-for global installs, otherwise MdtCMakeModules one